OS-Guild/graphql-to-mongodb/README.md

         dependencies: ['name'] // or ['name.first', 'name.Last'], whatever tickles your fancy }
     ```
-    This is needed to ensure that the projection does not omit any neccessary fields.
+    This is needed to ensure that the projection does not omit any necessary fields.
 Alternatively, if throughput is of no concern, the projection can be replaced with an empty object.
 *  As of `mongodb` package version 3.0, you should implement the resolve callback as:
    ```js
    return await context.db.collection('people').find(filter, options).toArray();